enigmosity/learn-aws/developer-associate/exam-questions.md

 - *Update expression* is used to specify *how an update item will modify an item's attribute*.
 - *Condition expression* is used to specify a *condition that should be met to modify an item's attribute*
 - *Expression attribute names* are used as an *alternate name in an expression instead of an actual attribute name*
 - to specify search criteria, use a **key condition expression** - *a string that determines the items to be read from the table or index.
-Must specify the partition key name and value as an equality condition*
+Must also specify the partition key name and value as an equality condition*
 - encryption is mandatory at time of table creation and is of two types
     1. DEFAULT method using 'AWS owned key'
     2. KMS method using 'AWS managed key'